 The device doesn't seem to charge

 If the battery is drained, it may take up to 30 minutes for your device to respond to the charging.
-During this time, the screen may stay completely dark, not showing a charging icon.
+During this time, the screen may remain completely dark, not showing the charging icon.
 Also note that it can take up to 4 hours for a completely drained battery to charge fully.

 - Try these steps to find out if the problem relates to the charger:

-Be sure to use an original Sony charger specifically intended for charging your device.
+Make sure that you use an original Sony USB Type-C charger specifically intended for charging your device.

 Use an original Sony charger plugged into a wall socket to charge your Xperia™ device.
 Your Xperia™ device charges much more slowly when you charge it using a computer and the USB cable.